openstack/charm-guide/doc/source/community/software-bug.rst

 .. code-block:: none

-   juju crashdump --small -o ~/tmp -u ovn-central
+   juju crashdump --small --as-root -o ~/tmp -u ovn-central

 This will produce the file ``~/tmp/juju-crashdump-ovn-central.tar.xz``.

 Omitting the ``--small`` option will lead to the inclusion of a massive amount of Juju debug information (see `Dealing with large file attachments`_).
 To get more command help: ``juju crashdump --help``.

+Omitting the ``--as-root`` option will prevent certain logs (and effectively more sensitive information) from being collected.

 .. note::